even4void/aliquote/content/post/lost-found-2012.md

 ### Thurstone scaling

 Thurstone is well known for his [law of comparative judgment](http://en.wikipedia.org/wiki/Law_of_comparative_judgment) whereby each individual makes a discrimination or response involving a judgment as to the relative degree of prestige of each occupation, where we assume that the distribution of all *discriminal processes* aroused by any stimulus will be normal wrt. modal discriminal process on the psychological continuum.
-For more information, see
+For more information, see Thurstone, L.L.
-Thurstone, L.L.
 (1994).
 [A law of comparative judgment](http://bit.ly/SMiXCO). *Psychological Review*, 101(2), 266-270.

-According to this law, the degree to which any two stimuli can be discriminated is a direct function of the difference in their status as reagrds the attribute in question.
+According to this law, the degree to which any two stimuli can be discriminated is a direct function of the difference in their status as regards the attribute in question.
 For instance,

 This has led to developing three distinct methods of scaling: paired comparisons, successive intervals, and equal-appearing intervals.